sailshq/skipper/README.md

 ### Status

-Currently, this project is in beta, and openly released on npm.
+This module is published on npm.
 Development takes place on the `master` branch.

 ### More Resources